tomaszwresilo/not-basic--to-do-list/README.md

 # ToDo Application 📋✅

-The ToDo Application is a feature-rich task management tool built using HTML, CSS, and JavaScript.
+The ToDo Application is a feature-rich task management tool.
 It allows you to create, organize, and track your tasks effectively.

 ## Features 🌟